CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 ---

-## Author
+## 13. Author

-**Collins Lemeke** — full pipeline design, implementation, training, evaluation and analysis.
+**Collins Lemeke.** Full pipeline design, implementation, training, evaluation, and analysis.

 MSc Artificial Intelligence (Distinction), University of Greater Manchester.
-AI Research Engineer, Centre of Intelligence of Things.
+Centre of Intelligence of Things (CIoTh).
 Co-founder, AI Nexus Society.
 IEEE Member.

-This is part of a wider research programme on reading internal state from observable signals — across facial expression, physiological sensing, gait and language:
+This sits inside a wider research programme on reading internal state from observable signals, across facial expression, physiological sensing, gait, and language:

-- [Facial Expression Recognition with CNN](https://github.com/CollinsLemeke/Facial-Expression-Recognition-Model) — imbalance-aware evaluation on FER2013
+- [Facial Expression Recognition with CNN](https://github.com/CollinsLemeke/Facial-Expression-Recognition-Model), imbalance-aware evaluation on FER2013
-- [Autism Facial Emotion Classification](https://github.com/CollinsLemeke/Autism-Facial-Emotion-Classification) — VGG16 transfer learning, published at IEEE IC3ECSBHI 2026
+- [Autism Facial Emotion Classification](https://github.com/CollinsLemeke/Autism-Facial-Emotion-Classification), VGG16 transfer learning, published at IEEE IC3ECSBHI 2026
-- [Detecting Cognitive Decline, Falls and Frailty](https://github.com/CollinsLemeke/Detecting-Cognitive-Decline-Falls-and-Frailty) — interpretable screening from gait sensor data
+- [Detecting Cognitive Decline, Falls and Frailty](https://github.com/CollinsLemeke/Detecting-Cognitive-Decline-Falls-and-Frailty), interpretable screening from gait sensor data

-The thread connecting them is the same one running through this project: a headline number is not a result until you know which class it is hiding.
+The thread running through all of them is the one running through this project: **a headline number is not a result until you know which class it is hiding.**

 - [GitHub](https://github.com/CollinsLemeke)
 - [Kaggle](https://www.kaggle.com/collinslemeke/code)

-For questions, open an issue.
+Questions and corrections are welcome.
+Please open an issue.

 ---

-## License
+## 14. Licence

-**Code: MIT.** Free to use, modify, and distribute.
-See [LICENSE](LICENSE).
+### Code

+Released under the **MIT Licence**.
+You may use, copy, modify, and distribute it, including commercially, provided the copyright notice and licence text are retained.
+It is provided without warranty.
+Full text in [LICENSE](LICENSE).

+### Dataset

-**Dataset:** MHARD is released by its authors under the MIT licence and is **not redistributed here**.
+**MHARD** is released by its authors under the MIT Licence and is **not redistributed in this repository**.
 Obtain it from [github.com/Sensify-Lab/MHARD](https://github.com/Sensify-Lab/MHARD) and cite Wang et al. (2025).

+### Model

-**Model:** `distilbert-base-uncased` is released under Apache 2.0 by Hugging Face.
+`distilbert-base-uncased` is released under **Apache 2.0** by Hugging Face.
 Fine-tuned weights derived from it inherit that licence.

+### Figures

+The figures in `figures/` are part of this work and fall under the MIT Licence alongside the code.
+Please attribute if reused.

 ---

-> *67 million parameters.
+> **67 million parameters.
 Five and a half minutes.
 Thirteen grams of CO₂.
-Second place on macro F1, ahead of GPT-4.*
+Second place on macro F1, ahead of GPT-4.**
+>
+> The point is not that small beats large.
+The point is that nobody checked, because accuracy said otherwise.